facumolina/evospex-ae/extra/GENERATING_POSTCONDITION_OBJECTS.md

   export EVOSPEXOG=$(pwd)
 ```

-## Generation of objects by means of bounded exhaustive test generation
+## Generation of objects for the SF110 case studies

 Here we are going to generate sets of pre/post state pairs for the *Artists* class of SF110's *2_a4j* (for this class we considered methods *getArtist* and *getArtistArray*).
 For this, we run